Bounding Radon numbers via Betti numbers: Technique

-The fact that each $k$-tuple is colored by several different colorings $\rho_V$ reflects the fact that we are going to color a cycle $z$ by the singular homology of $\gamma(z)$ inside $\conv_\F\Phi(V)$ for various different sets $V$.
-There, it may easily happen that $z$ and $z'$ have the same color in $V$ but different in $V'$. \begin{proof} Let $r=R_k(m;c)$.
-We claim that it is enough to take Suppose that $|X|\geq R_k$ and choose an arbitrary order of the elements of $X$.
+\begin{remark} The need of coloring each $k$-tuple by several different colorings $\rho_V$ reflects the fact that we are going to color a cycle $z$ by the singular homology of $\gamma(z)$ inside $\conv_\F\Phi(V)$ for various different sets $V$.
+It may thus easily happen that if $z, z'$ are two cycles with vertices in $V \cap W$, they have the same colors in $V$ but their colors in $W$ are different. \end{remark}

+\begin{proof} Let $r=R_k(m;c)$.
+We claim that it is enough to take Suppose that $|X|\geq N_k$ and choose an arbitrary order of the elements of $X$.